Museums in Rome

 The portico in the Galleria Spada is a masterpiece and seems endless despite its short length

-Galleria Spada is a collection of artworks from the 16th and 17th centuries.
-It includes some of the greatest artists like Caravaggio, Titian and Dürer.
+Galleria Spada is a small but captivating museum in Rome that houses works from the 16th and 17th centuries, featuring artists like Caravaggio, Titian, and Dürer.

-With only three rooms, the museum is still considered an insider tip among Rome’s museums.
-It’s perfect if you want to enjoy some art but find the size and crowds at the Vatican Museums too overwhelming.
+With just three exhibition rooms, it remains one of the best hidden gems among Rome’s museums.
+It’s ideal if you want to enjoy art in peace, away from the crowds at the Vatican Museums.

 Opening hours